 “You are what you eat”.
 We have all heard that saying from time to time, but do we realize the truth inherent in it?
 When it comes to health, it cannot be over stated.
 Cancer, one of the leading causes of death in the U.S. has been tied to diet.
 Recent studies show that food intake plays a significant part in 30% of all cancer diagnoses.
-As certain foods can help fight cancer risk and others cause for a rise in it, food intake is one of the most important factors in cancer prevention
+As certain foods can help fight cancer risk and others cause for a rise in it, food intake is one of the most important factors in cancer prevention.

 When eating, it is important to determine whether the food you are eating is promoting or discouraging cancer development.
 The most harmful foods are usually those that are the least natural.
 As many cancer causing agents are found in chemicals present in food additives, less natural food is more prone to promoting cancer.
 Natural foods may not be as colorful or stay on the shelf as long as others, but they are important nonetheless.
 One other food linked to cancer is red meats.
 Red meat, with its high amount of animal fat is known to highly correlate with cancer diagnosis.
 The toxins and carcinogens found in animal fat may have a lot to do with this.
 Understandably, many will still eat red meat; however, cutting back and replacing it with other leaner proteins such as fish and poultry will help reduce cancer risk.

-to help in decreasing your cancer risk!
+Fruits and vegetables are essential to help in decreasing your cancer risk! |

 To recap, in order to maintain a cancer-free diet, one merely needs to maintain a natural, healthy, fruit and vegetable-heavy diet.
 While taking action to improve your diet is not a guarantee to remain cancer-free, it definitely won’t hurt your chances, and hey, I bet you’ll feel better and maybe lose a little weight too.